Congregation of the Sisters of Mercy

 Our Story

-The Southern Province of Ireland stretches along the southern and south-eastern coast of the country, taking in the counties of Kerry, Cork, Waterford, Kilkenny and Wexford as well as parts of Tipperary and Laois.
+The Southern Branch of Ireland stretches along the southern and south-eastern coast of the country, taking in the counties of Kerry, Cork, Waterford, Kilkenny and Wexford as well as parts of Tipperary and Laois.

 History